himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

     lazy refcounts: true
     refcount bits: 16
     corrupt: false

 root@ninetales:/var/lib/libvirt/images#
 ```

 The command `qemu-image info` is helpful to use to check the size of
 the image, and to verify that the resize worked.

 ## Gparted Live ISO
-For the next few steps, it is a good idea to boot the system from a
+For the next few steps, it is a good idea to boot the system from a live CD.
-live CD.
-That way, the disk isn't being used, and if you use a live
-ISO like `gparted`, it has nice graphical tools to use to resize
-everything.
+This will fully run the OS in RAM, allowing the disk to be fully unmounted.
+Additionally, with access to the VM's display server, an ISO like `gparted`
+live CD can be used, which contains the amazing graphical tool, `gparted` (duh),
+to resize the partitions.

-(When you boot up and don't see the new space available to to
+*Note: If you boot up and don't see the new unallocated space available in the
-volume... make sure you didn't boot up the backup VM XD.
-Opps)
+volume... make sure you didn't accidentally boot up the backup VM...
+Not that I
+did made that noob mistake or anything... :P*

 #### LVM Resize

-My VM is installed using LVM volumes, so I have to resize them in
+My VM is installed using LVM volumes, so I had to resize them
-order to resize the filesystem partition.
+before I could resize the file system partition.
+Gparted will do this
+automatically when resizing a partition.

 <center>